Why I Choose to End My Insurance Contracts

 I’ll also continue to offer sliding scale discounts for those who need them and maintain fair prices.

 Thank you for trusting me on this journey toward more mindful, empowered, and fulfilling health care.
 Together, we can nurture real change—one person at a time.
-I am honored to be a part of your healing journey, and I am excited for what the future holds as we continue this work together.
+I am honored to be a part of your story, and I am excited for what the future holds as we continue this work together.

 /|\